cveary22/apic/APIC-Monitoring-GitHub-Final.md

 # API Connect Monitoring

-A reference guide for monitoring IBM API Connect components, subsystem health, pod availability, resource usage, and supporting monitoring solutions.
+This document provides monitoring recommendations for IBM API Connect deployments running on OpenShift.

-> [!NOTE]
+The goal is to help teams establish a practical baseline monitoring strategy using native OpenShift health checks, API Connect APIs, and basic alerting capabilities.
+It focuses on the most valuable components, alerts, and health indicators to monitor, particularly for environments that do not have a dedicated observability platform such as Instana or Dynatrace.

-> This document is intended to be maintained as a living reference.
-Monitoring thresholds should be based on observed normal usage in the target environment.
+This guide is not intended to be a comprehensive monitoring solution.
+Instead, it provides a starting point for identifying subsystem health issues, resource constraints, availability concerns, and critical runtime components within an API Connect deployment.

 ## Table of Contents